defunctioni/me/zet/shell-native/general-info/stateless-stateful.md

 # Stateless vs Stateful

 ## Stateless Example IRL:
-Stateless transactions are vending machines: a single request and a response.
+Stateless transactions are like vending machines: a single request and a response.

 ## Stateless Example Application:
 Doing a search online.
 You type your query into a search engine and press enter.
 If your transcation is interrupted, you just start a new one.